ManApart/quest-command/readme.md

 ### Design Pillars

-* Architecture is flat and increases in complexity relative to project size in as small of increments as possible.
+- Architecture is flat and increases in complexity relative to project size in as small of increments as possible.
-* Classes are small, decoupled, and do just one thing
+- Classes are small, decoupled, and do just one thing
-* Dependency and coupling are kept to a minimum
+- Dependency and coupling are kept to a minimum
+- Least effort possible for content creation
+  - Content should be as concise as possible without losing clarity
+  - Everything should have a reasonable default
+  - Content creators should only need to specify what makes an item etc unique

 ### Design Principles

-* Commands simply parse / understand user input and then create events
+- Commands simply parse / understand user input and then create events
-* Commands do not handle or change state
+- Commands do not handle or change state
-* Commands should be unknown to game state, events, and logic
+- Commands should be unknown to game state, events, and logic
-* All intents and actions are created through events
+- All intents and actions are created through events
-* Listeners subscribe to individual events, update gamestate and print to console.
+- Listeners subscribe to individual events, update gamestate and print to console.

 ### General Design Notes